hatfieldlibrary/dspace_migration_python/README.md

 ```
 You need to create "data" and "saf" directories for CONTENTdm and eXist-db.
 For example, `./existdb/data` and `./existdb/saf`.

-The input xml files from CONTENTdm and eXist-db go into the `data` directories.
+The input xml files from CONTENTdm and eXist-db go into the corresponding `data` directories.

 Output will be written to `saf` subdirectories.
-You need to manually create the top-level saf directories for your
+You need to manually create the top-level `saf` directories for your
 exported collections.
 For example, `./condm/saf/photographs`.